twni2016/pomdp-baselines/readme.md

 ## Run Our Implementation of Recurrent Model-Free RL and the Compared Methods

+### Benchmarks / Environments

+We support several benchmarks in different subareas of POMDPs (see `envs/` for details), including

+* "Standard" POMDPs: occlusion benchmark in PyBullet
+* Meta RL: gridworld and MuJoCo benchmark
+* Robust RL: SunBlaze benchmark
+* Generalization in RL: SunBlaze benchmark

 ### General Form
-**We use `.yml` file in `configs/` folder for each subarea of POMDPs, and then we can overwrite the config file by command-line arguments for our implementation.**
+**We use `.yml` file in `configs/` folder for training, and then we can overwrite the config file by command-line arguments for our implementation.**

 To run our implementation, Markovian, and Oracle, in <local_path> simply
 ```